6 Tips to Help Contact Centres Prepare for a PCI DSS Audit

 1. Understand the PCI DSS audit objectives

 It’s all too easy to think of the annual audit as a checkbox exercise to be completed on the day.
-Compliance is in fact determined by whether organizations meet all twelve requirements of the PCI DSS, all the time.
-The PCI Security Standards Council (PCI SSC) have gone to great lengths not only to ensure this is reflected in the PCI DSS, but also to guide organizations on how to approach PCI compliance with numerous guides (available in their document library.)
+Compliance is in fact determined by whether organisations meet all twelve requirements of the PCI DSS, all the time.
+The PCI Security Standards Council (PCI SSC) have gone to great lengths not only to ensure this is reflected in the PCI DSS, but also to guide organisations on how to approach PCI compliance with numerous guides (available in their document library.)

 2. Know and Work with Your Team

 Who you work with will be decided by where cardholder data is stored and how complex that environment is as there will be some cross department collaboration.
 For level one merchants and service providers employing the services of a QSA, ensure they are accredited by the PCI SSC and have a good reputation and that they are available year-round should you need them.
-It may also be necessary to appoint an internal compliance manager who can work on clear, concise and centralized security policies and act as the ‘go to’ within your organization.
+It may also be necessary to appoint an internal compliance manager who can work on clear, concise and centralised security policies and act as the ‘go to’ within your organisation.

 3. Preparation is key

-It cannot be emphasized enough; knowing your business inside out builds the best foundation for guaranteeing compliance.
+It cannot be emphasised enough; knowing your business inside out builds the best foundation for guaranteeing compliance.
 Start by creating data flow diagrams to give a visual representation of where cardholder data is stored, processed and transmitted.
 As a bonus, you may also find ways in which sensitive data can be processed by fewer systems, accessed by fewer people, and stored in fewer places for shorter periods of time – decreasing the scope of your audit.